arviz-devs/arviz-project/elections/ArviZ_2020.md

 ### First Round Election for Council and Council size (Week of June 21)
 The first election will be for council and council size.
-Elections will take place over a Google Form owned by NumFOCUS.
+Election {ref}`initial voting <initial_voting_election>` will take place over a Google Form owned by NumFOCUS.
 The tallying will be performed in accordance with `GOVERNANCE.md`

 The election period will be exactly 7 days from when NumFOCUS email timestamp for the Google Form.